BitVM/BitVM/docs/chunk_instructions.md

 line evaluations are always in the form $le = (1, le.c1) $ where $le.c1 = (le.c1.c0, le.c1.c1, 0)$

-Because le.c1 has zero as the third coefficient, you get some necessary saving in terms of script and stack use (especially during initialization where a lot of tmul hints have to be loaded).
+Because le.c1 has zero as the third coefficient, you get some necessary savings in terms of script and stack use (especially during initialization where a lot of tmul hints have to be loaded).

 Fp6-Sparse-Sparse Mul when we have to multiply two line evaluations.
 Output is a dense Fp6 element.
 Fp6-Sparse-Dense Mul when we have to multiply a line evaluation with $f$